lkilcher/dolfyn/README.md

 BIG NEWS!!!
 ------

 Hello everyone!
-Just so that you know, dolfyn 0.13.0 has just been released (available on PyPi), and it is a MAJOR REFACTOR of the code so that DOLfYN is now built on xarray, rather than the hokey `pyDictH5` package that I'd built.
+Just so that you know, we are preparing to release dolfyn 1.0!
+This is a MAJOR REFACTOR of the code so that DOLfYN is now built on xarray, rather than the somewhat contrived and purpose-built `pyDictH5` package.

-This means that DOLfYN 0.13.0 is _not_ backwards compatible with earlier version.
+This means that DOLfYN 1.0 is _not_ backwards compatible with earlier version.
 This, in turn, means two things:

-1. The data files (`.h5` files) you created with earlier versions of DOLfYN will no longer load with DOLfYN 0.13.0.
+1. The data files (`.h5` files) you created with earlier versions of DOLfYN will no longer load with DOLfYN 1.0.0.
-2. The syntax of DOLfYN 0.13.0 is completely different from earlier version.
+2. The syntax of DOLfYN 1.0 is completely different from earlier version.

 Because of this, it's probably easiest to continue using earlier versions of DOLfYN for your old data.
-If you want to bring some data into DOLfYN 0.13, you will need to `dolfyn.read(binary_source_file.VEC)`, and then refactor your code to work properly with DOLfYN's new syntax.
+If you want to bring some data into DOLfYN 1.0, you will need to `dolfyn.read(binary_source_file.VEC)`, and then refactor your code to work properly with DOLfYN's new syntax.
 I may be providing some updates to dolfyn 0.12 via the v0.12-backports branch (and associated